Cabot Tower and Brandon Hill

 Cabot Tower, set in the gorgeous parkland of Brandon Hill near Park Street in the West End, is a 105ft tower built in 1897 to commemorate John Cabot's famous voyage from Bristol and the continent of North America four hundred years earlier.

 Brandon Hill is the oldest park in Bristol, where you can enjoy great views over the city and Harbourside area.
 Located just off Park Street in the West End, Brandon Hill features a children's play area, beautiful paths and a nature conservation area, and of course the icon of Bristol's skyline, Cabot Tower.
 Designed by the Bristol architect William Venn Gough and paid for by public subscription, the tower is built from red sandstone covered with cream Bath stone.
 Located in the centre of the park.
-It's free to climb up the steep, twisting steps of the tower, which is open daily.
+When open, it's free to climb up the steep, twisting steps of the tower.

 - Free Entry